 Now, she stretched out her left hand to grasp the stem half a meter about her head and bent down the flexible upper part of the tree still fully draped with cherries.
 With her right hand she assisted Adam in harvesting an ample portion of the most ripe fruits, which he put into a monkey skull pan.
 Therafter, she let the tree swing back into position.

 The fruits had a pleasant flavor and Adam rubbed his belly to show how tasty.
 After a long back and forth they agreed to chew the cherries well before swallowing, even though Eve initially much adhered to the monkey-way.
 They emptied the skull within short time.

 Suddenly, Adam had a strange feeling, as if someone would gently expand his head to let more light, sound and blood into it.
 When he looked at Eve he became aware of her beautifully proportioned body.
 Promptly, his chest pains disappeared and he felt stamineous.
-Then, Eve looked at him and recognized in his face the disappearance of all neanderthalic clumsiness, and further down she noticed a surprising change.
+Then, Eve looked at him and recognized in his face the disappearance of all neanderthalic clumsiness.
 They stared at each other for a tense long moment.
 Suddenly and at once, they expelled from their throat, not without forming their lips, the first human word: WOW!

 The attractive sweet pulp (pericarp) contains only about one fifth of the total caffeine of a ripe coffee berry.
 Four fifths are allocated to the (two) seeds (see Keller et al., 1971).
 Mammals such as monkeys and civets, but also many birds, swallow the entire fruits.
 The seed caffeine remains untouched by their digestion.
 Thus, by consuming 40 two-seeded fruits a chimp gets only about 30 mg caffeine, whereas the seed-chewing Adam and Eve ingested each 150 mg caffeine, a value corresponding to a caffeine dose present in a very strong coffee.